 Media, Manipulation, and the Demise of Public Discourse

-Our community enrichment cinema course continues in spring 2025.
-Participants will watch and discuss four movies focusing on the portrayal of mental health in film.
+Our community enrichment cinema course continues in fall 2025.
+Participants will watch and discuss three movies exploring the portrayal of comedy in cinema.
+Our public course will examine how humor has changed over time, including the decline of the romantic comedy.

 Each class session will include a pre-screening lecture followed by a showing of the film.
 Afterward, audience members will engage in conversation about the content events featured, the ways directors presented the subjects, and cinematic techniques used that may answer some questions while raising others.